-The Home Office EU Settlement Scheme has been designed to provide EU citizens and their families with a route to living and working in the UK beyond 31 December 2020.
+The Home Office EU Settlement Scheme provides EU citizens and their families with a route to living and working in the UK beyond 31 December 2020.

-The EU Settlement Scheme is now open for a public testing phase.
-This will be available to EU citizens and their families who meet the eligibility criteria.
+The EU Settlement Scheme is open to all EEA citizens meeting the eligibility criteria.

 To make an application, please visit the government website.

 EEA citizens will have until at least 30 June 2021 to apply for their settled or pre-settled status.
 The ID checking process can be completed on Android devices (6.0 and above) and iPhone devices (iPhone 7 and above).
 The process is free of charge.

 Your EU staff will need to follow three simple steps when making their application:

 - confirm their identity

 - demonstrate that they live in the UK

 - declare that they have no serious criminal convictions.

 For those EU staff who already have a valid permanent residence documentation, they will be able to exchange it for pre-settled or settled status for free.